LouCairns/reading-notes/README.md

 This is a pic of me pre-children. **Eyebrows were illegal** and I lived on diet coke & marlborough lights...
 ![Image of Lou Cairns](https://www.ltmuseum.co.uk/system/files/styles/collection_item_component_600_px_wide/private/collection_item/i0000vfx_0.jpg?itok=5fqrLwPb)
+***
+### 2. Growth Mindset Overview

+A growth mindset is a belief that intelligence and abilities can be improved with effort, education, and learning.

+People with a growth mindset face challenges and setbacks with resilience, passion, and constructive criticism.

+They think that their brain can evolve and respond to experiences over time.

+This is different from a fixed mindset, which assumes that intelligence and talent are not changeable